 Restricted to international business majors or students pursuing the international business minor.
 Apply skills learned in International Business courses through group projects conducted in a professional setting.
 Work with a private or public enterprise.
 The equivalent of three lecture hours a week for one semester.
 Offered on the letter-grade basis only.
-Prerequisite: Upper-division standing; completion of forty-five semester hours of coursework, International Business 350, and consent of instructor.
+Prerequisite: Upper-division standing; a minimum of 45 hours of coursework; International Business 350 or 350S; and consent of instructor.